qLibc

 Returns

-a pointer of new qaconf_t object.
+pointer to new qaconf_t object.

 qaconf_t *conf = qaconf();